a-melino/Python-Movie-Genres-Analysis/README.md

 #
 ### Further Analysis

-Further analysis can be conducted on other aspects of this data as the focus of this project was on genres specifically.
+Further analysis can be conducted on other aspects of this data as the focus of this project was specifically on genres.
 Trends with cast, production companies, release dates, etc. could all reveal valuable and useful trends.

 Additionally, further visualization software and libraries could be used to create deeper and more innovative visualizations and analysis.